Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - I have been redirected to the registration page.
 - I have successfully created an account and deposited some funds into my account.
 - I have managed to search or quickly find the campaign again so that I can donate.
-- I have successfully managed to donate to a campaign, I can see that the amount of the campaign pot has increased.
+- I have successfully made a donation to a campaign, I can see that the amount in the campaign pot has increased.
 - I can check my account to see that the correct amount has reduced my credits.
 - I can also verify this by looking at the transaction page to see a transaction report.